apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 - Locating SAML2 assertion consumer service URLs in the metadata is handled via a case-insensitive strategy.
 - Basic support for routing logs to [Fluentd](../logging/Logging-Fluentd.html) is now available.
+- The `aud` claim for OpenId Connect ID tokens or JWT access tokens can now be [controlled for each application](../authentication/OAuth-Authentication-Clients.html).

 ## Library Upgrades